-By Ariel Singerman, Marina Burani-Arouca, Stephen H. Futch and Robert Ranieri his article summarizes the charges for harvesting citrus in Florida during the 2016-17 season.
-The estimates provided are key for computing on-tree prices and to estimate economic returns to citrus growers.
-The estimates are based on a survey of harvesters conducted in May 2017.
+Ariel Singerman, Marina Burani-Arouca, Stephen H. Futch, Robert Ranieri University of Florida, IFAS, CREC, Lake Alfred, FL

+This article summarizes the charges for harvesting citrus in Florida during the 2016/17 season.
+The estimates we provide are key for computing on-tree prices and to estimate economic returns to citrus growers.
+Our estimates are based on a survey of harvesters we conducted in May 2017.
 A total of 15 harvesters participated in the survey.
-The total harvested area of all participants accounted for 79,996 acres, representing 18 percent of total citrus-bearing acreage in Florida.
+The combined reported harvested area of all participants accounted for 79,996 acres, representing 18% of total citrus bearing acreage in Florida.

-Since citrus harvesting is manual and labor-intensive, the cost of labor is a key component of harvesting.
-A large proportion of the labor used for harvesting citrus in Florida is hired under the H-2A temporary agricultural worker program.
-The program allows hiring non-U.S. citizens to work on farms during the harvesting season.
-The wage rate for people hired in Florida under the H-2A program, known as the Adverse Effect Wage Rate (AEWR), was \$11.20 per hour in 2017.
+Since citrus harvesting is manual and labor intensive, the cost of labor is a key component of harvesting.
+A large proportion of the labor used for harvesting citrus in Florida is hired under the H-2A temporary agricultural program.
+The program allows hiring non-US citizens to work on farms during the harvesting season.
+The wage rate for people hired in Florida under the H-2A program, known as the Adverse Effect on Wage Rates (AEWR) was \$11.20 per hour in 2017.
 In comparison, Florida's minimum wage in 2017 was \$8.10 per hour.

-However, there are additional mandatory costs associated with employee compensation; those include Social Security, unemployment tax and workers' compensation insurance.
+However, there are additional mandatory costs associated with employee compensation; those include social security, unemployment tax, and workers' compensation insurance.
 Some of these costs are relevant only when employing domestic workers, whereas other costs are relevant when employing domestic or H-2A workers.

-According to regulations, the domestic minimum wage is applicable only if the entire harvesting crew is composed of domestic workers.
+According to regulations, the domestic minimum wage is applicable only if the entire harvesting crew is composed by domestic workers.
 If any H-2A workers are employed, the employer must provide the same benefits to domestic and foreign workers.
-Thus, if a company employs both H-2A and domestic workers, then the employer must pay all of its workers the highest of the following: the AEWR, the federal minimum wage, the state minimum wage, the applicable prevailing wage or the agreed-upon collective bargaining rate.
+Thus, if a company employs both H-2A and domestic workers, then the employer must pay all of their workers the highest of: the AEWR; the federal or Florida's minimum wage (whichever is higher); the applicable prevailing wage; the agreed-upon collective bargaining rate.
 Generally, the highest wage is the AEWR.
-In addition, harvesting companies using the H-2A program also incur costs related to housing, in-bound and out-bound transportation for workers, recruitment and administrative costs.
+In addition, harvesting companies using the H-2A program also incur in costs related to housing, in-bound and out-bound transportation for workers, recruitment, as well as administrative costs associated with the guest worker program.

 Since domestic harvesting workers are in short supply, harvesting companies often end up employing a majority of H-2A workers.
-Among the companies surveyed, the average proportion of harvesting crews hired under the H-2A program was 89 percent.
-In fact, eight out of the 13 companies that responded to this question reported that 100 percent of their crews were hired under H-2A.
-The lowest proportion of H-2A workers hired by any single company in the sample was 20 percent, but it was also the company reporting the smallest harvested area.
-The rest of the companies all reported their crews were composed of at least 75 percent H-2A workers.
-Therefore, costs associated with employing H-2A workers are embedded in the harvesting charges presented in this report.
+Among the companies we surveyed, the average proportion of their harvesting crews hired under the H-2A program was 89%.
+In fact, eight out of the thirteen companies that responded to this question reported that 100% of their crews were hired under H-2A.
+The lowest proportion of H-2A workers hired by any single company in our sample was 20%, but it was also the company reporting the smallest harvested area.
+The rest of them all reported their crews were composed by at least 75% of H-2A workers.
+Therefore, these costs associated with employing H-2A workers are embedded in the harvesting charges presented in this report.